Skip to Main Content

 Texas Examination of Educator Standards (TExES)

-All Teacher Education Program graduates applying for Texas teacher certification must pass Texas Educator Examination of Educator Standards (TExES) assessments.
+All EPP graduates applying for Texas teacher certification must pass Texas Educator Examination of Educator Standards (TExES) assessments.
 Examination requirements vary by certification area(s) being sought.
 Contact the college Director of Accreditation, Certification and Assessment for details.
 Students who fail to complete the initial certification exams and/or complete certification within three years of program completion may be required to complete additional coursework/training and successfully complete certification practice exams as deemed necessary by the College of Education.

 To be eligible to take the TExES certification exam, students must pass the practice representative exams, which are offered during a professional practice seminar.
 Students who do not pass the practice exams must present evidence of test preparation before the exam will be re-administered.
 A student who receives no credit in the professional practice seminar is not considered a program completer and will not be released to take TExES exam(s).